Pulmonary & Critical Care Medicine Fellowship

 Most fellows in the program stay on for one or two years after the three-year ACGME program in order to transition to an academic appointment.
 Our fellows have been extremely successful in securing the NIH, both NRSA and K-grants, or other funding usually necessary to move into a junior faculty position.
 Graduates of the UW fellowship currently populate the faculties of top medical schools in the US and overseas.

-Fellows During Their Semi-Annual Review with
+Semi-Annual Review with

 the Program Director